DataExMachina-dev/side-eye-public/README.md

 ### Collect interesting data from stacks and heap

-The main power of Ex-Ray is in the ability to collect variables from the stack frames of the different goroutines.
+The main power of Side-Eye is in the ability to collect variables from the stack frames of the different goroutines.
 This data can be explored and queried through SQL tables.